paranoideed/countries-svc/docs/web/docs/CountryAttributes.md

 ### NewCountryAttributes

-`func NewCountryAttributes(name string, status string, createdAt time.Time, updatedAt time.Time, ) *CountryAttributes`
+`func NewCountryAttributes(createdAt time.Time, updatedAt time.Time, ) *CountryAttributes`

 NewCountryAttributes instantiates a new CountryAttributes object This constructor will assign default values to properties that have it defined,